How many records have The Beatles sold?

 A new trend has been for special reissues and previously unreleased tracks.
 The Anthology series was a mass market example of this.

 More recently sales have become increasingly difficult to assess, as downloads of individual tracks are added to traditional singles & albums.
-The extraordinary interest in the remastered albums and reissued films have, however, confirmed that the Beatles songbook remains the most lucrative one in the history of popular music.
+But demand for the remastered albums and reissued films confirms that the Beatles songbook remains the most lucrative one in the history of popular music.

 Free Beatles Teaching Materials